 Mean score of companies in the General Crop Farming industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Kulim (Malaysia) Berhad's score of 13 is higher than 59% of the industry.
+Kulim (Malaysia) Berhad's score of 13 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2021, Kulim (Malaysia) Berhad reported total carbon emissions of approximately 284,526,000 kg CO2e for Scope 1, 530,000 kg CO2e for Scope 2, and 53,367,000 kg CO2e for Scope 3 emissions.
-This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
-Comparatively, in 2020, the company recorded higher emissions, with Scope 1 at about 361,052,000 kg CO2e, Scope 2 at 466,000 kg CO2e, and Scope 3 at 48,029,000 kg CO2e.
-This indicates a reduction in emissions across all scopes from 2020 to 2021.
+In 2021, Kulim (Malaysia) Berhad reported total carbon emissions of approximately 418,288,000 kg CO2e.
+This figure includes Scope 1 emissions of about 284,526,000 kg CO2e, Scope 2 emissions of approximately 530,000 kg CO2e, and Scope 3 emissions of around 53,367,000 kg CO2e.
+This represents a reduction from 2020, when total emissions were about 484,970,000 kg CO2e, with Scope 1 emissions at approximately 361,052,000 kg CO2e, Scope 2 at about 466,000 kg CO2e, and Scope 3 at around 48,029,000 kg CO2e.
 Kulim has set ambitious carbon reduction targets, aiming for a 50% reduction in carbon footprint from a 2012 baseline of 1.76 metric tons CO2e per metric ton of crude palm oil (CPO) and palm kernel (PK) by 2025.
-This target applies to both Scope 1 and Scope 2 emissions, demonstrating a commitment to improving operational efficiency and sustainability.
-The emissions data is cascaded from the parent company Johor Corporation, which provides a broader context for Kulim's climate commitments.
-The company is actively working towards these reduction goals, aligning with industry standards for climate action.
+This target applies to both Scope 1 and Scope 2 emissions, reflecting a commitment to sustainability and climate action.
+The emissions data is cascaded from the parent company Johor Corporation, which provides oversight and strategic direction for Kulim's environmental initiatives.
+Kulim's ongoing efforts to reduce its carbon footprint align with industry standards and demonstrate a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents